 I am a Professor of Earth Sciences at UNC Charlotte.
-For the 2022-2023 academic year, I am serving as a Fulbright Research Scholar and USIAS Fellow at the University of Strasbourg, France.
-I may still be reached by my UNC Charlotte phone and email, but Strasbourg is 6 hours ahead of Eastern US Time.
+For the 2022-2023 academic year, I served as a Fulbright Research Scholar and USIAS Fellow at the University of Strasbourg, France.

-My current research involves the landscapes of Antarctica and California USA, the Piedmont of South and North Carolina, the Blue Ridge of Virginia, granite domes of California and the Eastern United States and the alpine environments of the San Juan Mountains of Colorado (see below).
+My current research involves the landscapes of Antarctica, California,, the Piedmont of South and North Carolina, the Blue Ridge of Virginia, granite domes of California and the Eastern United States, and the alpine environments of the San Juan Mountains of Colorado (see below).
 I am increasingly collaborating with Artists to better communicate my work to the public and other scientists.
 Marek Ranis is a visual artist and professor at UNC Charlotte whose multimedia works bring attention to climate change.
 Here is a video entitled ‘Subcritical’ of his from our collaboration together.
 Melissa Riker, Kinesis Project Dance Theater, NYC, has been collaborating with me – as well as Opera on Tap and others on “Capacity, or the work of crackling”.

 I am always looking for good students for any of these graduate degree programs: MS in Earth Sciences; PhD in Geography; and PhD in INES – a joint program with Civil Engineering.
 TA positions are currently available.